 Ways To Use Leftover Ingredients

-If you have any ingredients left over from this salisbury steak recipe, you might like to consider using them in any of these single serving recipes.
+If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder or you might like to consider using them in any of these single serving and small batch recipes:

 Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see!

-Salisbury Steak Recipe For One
+Salisbury Steak For One

 Equipment